orenrimer/django-password-manager/README.md

 # django-password-manager

-"Vault Pass" is a simple password manager application built using Python, Django, Bootstrap, HTML, CSS, and JavaScript.
+"Vault Pass" is a simple password manager application built using Python, Django, SQLite, Bootstrap, HTML, CSS, and JavaScript.

 Features: